mauricio/mauricio.github.com/_posts/2021-12-30-rate-limiting-in-go.md

 anything you're writing is going to be abused in some way (either intetionally or by accident) and make sure that your code forces a bound on these resources in some way.
-On Redis itself, there are many ways to make sure you're not going to run out of memory by setting a [maxmemory](https://github.com/redis/redis/blob/ae2f5b7b2e007e4bb7108407d7d41972312d0766/redis.conf#L1071) value for how much memory it can use and [maxmemory-policy](https://github.com/redis/redis/blob/ae2f5b7b2e007e4bb7108407d7d41972312d0766/redis.conf#L1100) so a value that is not `no-eviction`.
+On Redis itself, there are many ways to make sure you're not going to run out of memory by setting a [maxmemory](https://github.com/redis/redis/blob/ae2f5b7b2e007e4bb7108407d7d41972312d0766/redis.conf#L1071) value for how much memory it can use and [maxmemory-policy](https://github.com/redis/redis/blob/ae2f5b7b2e007e4bb7108407d7d41972312d0766/redis.conf#L1100) to a value that is not `no-eviction`.
 For a rate limiter like the one we're building here `allkeys-lru` is a pretty decent option.

 ## Bounded counter implementations

-The updated counter implementation with a read before the write would look like this:
+The updated counter implementation with a read before write would look like this:

 ```go
 package redis_rate_limiter